Skip advert

 Advertisement - Article continues below

-Under the bonnet is a purpose-built 1.6-litre turbocharged three-cylinder, producing 257bhp and 265lb ft of torque.
-This power is sent through a six-speed manual transmission and an all-wheel-drive set-up shared only with the non-EU market GR Corolla.
-Combined with its compact footprint and correspondingly lithe 1280kg kerb weight, it monsters every other small hatch against the stopwatch, reaching 0-62mph in 5.5sec.
+Under the bonnet is a purpose-built 1.6-litre turbocharged three-cylinder, producing 276bhp and 288lb ft of torque.
+This power is sent to all four wheels through a six-speed manual transmission or an eight-speed automatic.
+Combined with its compact footprint and correspondingly lithe 1280kg kerb weight, it monsters every other small hatch against the stopwatch, reaching 0-62mph in 5.2sec.

 Advertisement - Article continues below

 It feels like the Yaris will achieve that no matter the conditions, its unbreakable traction and compact size allowing you to wring every drop of performance from it on pretty much any road.
-The Gen 2 Yaris has stiffer, more precise chassis tuning, a more powerful three-pot engine and an overhauled interior – if our time driving a prototype on track is anything to go by, the GR is about to get even better.
+The latest Gen 2 model has stiffer, more precise chassis tuning and an overhauled interior to go with its uprated three-pot engine, and takes the formula to an even higher level.

 Suzuki Swift Sport